Chocolate and Vanilla Sugar Cookies

 The first thing with these is you are actually going to make two separate batches of dough.
 One will the regular vanilla sugar cookies and the second will be the chocolate.

 Of course, you can always make the chocolate by itself or make two separate batches but made at the same time, this duo can be used to create things like pinwheels and stripes.

 Here are the two recipes the first is the vanilla:

 Vanilla Sugar Cookies

-Soften the butter so that it is room temperature and easily to manipulate but do not melt it.
-Use the Thaw feature on the microwave if necessary but usually leaving it on the counter for a few hours or over night will take care of it for you.
+Soften the butter so that it is room temperature and easy to manipulate but do not melt it.
+Use the Thaw feature on the microwave if necessary but usually leaving it on the counter for a few hours or overnight will take care of it for you.

-Take a large bowl and combine the sugar and butter until it make a smooth and creamy mixture.
-Next add in the eggs and the extract, in this case Vanilla.
-You can add more vanilla if you want depending on taste.
-Stir in the flour, the salt and the baking powder.
+Take a large bowl and combine the sugar and butter until it makes a smooth and creamy mixture.
+Next, add in the eggs and the extract, in this case, Vanilla.
+You can add more vanilla if you want to depend on taste.
+Stir in the flour, the salt, and the baking powder.

 Then cover the dough and chill for at least 1 hour in the refrigerator.

 6 squares of chocolate – semi-sweet 1oz per square

 1 C sugar ( you can also use Artificial Sweetener that is blended or made for baking)